speechly/api/cpp/README.md

 ### Send audio

 Audio should be sent as in 16-bit format.
-In the example `audio` is an array of audio chunks and `number` is a number of chunks in the array.
+In the example `audio` is an array of bytes and `number` is a number of chunks in the array.

 ```c++
 SLURequest sluRequest;